adrianhuebner/adriahuebner.github.io/README.md

 ## Syntax

 - Syntax is the part of a programming language that is the set rules that that define how the combination of non-alphabetic characters
--Some expamples of Syntax are:
+Some expamples of Syntax are:
 ** ** This makes words bold
 _ _ This makes words italic
 :EMOJISGOHERE: